 You can probably throw these into the washer and dryer, but I have been hand-washing mine in very hot water and detergent, and then I actually do a final soak in salt water in a cup (just plain ol’ table salt) – then I let this air dry which only takes a few hours, or if I put it outside it is even quicker, provided the sun is out.

 The reason I do this is because I read a study about how salt kills viruses and that they are making salt-infused masks because viruses die from salt.
 If you are interested, you can read that here.

 I don’t know if this is true, but I figure it probably can’t hurt to be on the extra safe side.

 You should be able to find cotton fabric at any store that has fabric such as Joann’s, Amazon, or even Wal-Mart.
 If you’re going for a fashion statement, one of my favorite designers is Kaffe Fassett – his cotton is light and breathable and looks beautiful.
 It also comes in tons of gorgeous colors.
-You could opt for only a half yard if you don’t want to invest too much, like the example from Amazon below:
+Here is one of his patterns available on Amazon below: